The Leaf, Root & Fruit guide to Covid-19 Panic Induced Edible Gardening 12

 Remember, most edible plants require full sun, so forget about trying to grow produce on a south facing balcony!

 The winter sun tracks very low across the northern horizon in Melbourne.
-Shadows are very long in June and July, so give careful thought to where you will locate any veggie patches.
+Shadows are very long in June and July, so give careful thought to where you will locate any vegetable patches.

 Make sure you use a quality potting mix (not necessarily expensive!) for those of you growing in pots.
-See our blog posts on potting mix and also fertilizer trials to help you understand this more.
+See my blog posts on potting mix and also fertiliser trials to help you understand this more.
 The potting mix that you use can make a huge difference to your success.

 For those growing in the ground, your time is limited, so start small.
 Remove as much of the existing grass and vegetation from the garden bed.
 Dig in some quality compost.
 Using a strong animal manure may mean you have to delay planting until it settles, but compost wont delay planting.
-We find mushroom compost is a great choice for improving soil quality.
+I find mushroom compost is a great choice for improving soil quality.
+More on using compost in the vegetable patch here.

 What to Plant